weicheng2138/next-notion/README.md

 bun dev
 ```

+> `next dev --turbo` is not working properly.
+It's not updating the page when its not-found.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.